unbounce/pages2csv/README.md

     url         - the link to the page visitors    - the number of unique visitors to the page conversions - the number of conversions from the page

+Note that the script supports other command line arguments.
+Type:

+    ruby pages2csv.rb -h

+to view other options.